Volunteering with Land’s Sake

 Land’s Sake considers volunteer requests from groups on a case by case basis depending on the nature of work available and the size of the group.
 Typically, we have farm volunteer work available that can include weeding, stone removal, plastic removal, and harvesting vegetables for donation.
 We are pleased to engage corporate and community groups in farm work April through October.

 Please consider supporting our work by making a tax-deductible contribution of $500/corporate group and $10-$20/individual for community groups.
 This suggested donation helps defray the costs associated with organizing, leading, and educating groups, ensuring our ability to offer meaningful service learning experiences.
 Thank you for your support!

 Land's Sake hosts a variety of volunteer days throughout the year, typically for our farm and forestry programs.
 They're a great way to get involved in the rhythm of the farm, and learn the techniques and processes we use.
 Volunteer Days can include anything from collecting maple sap, to splitting firewood, to planting onions and garlic, to mulching our fields.
 As such, our Volunteer Days are typically announced 2-3 weeks ahead of time via email.
 The best way to learn about our Volunteer Days is to join our mailing list, so you can see the announcements as they come out!

 Each season we offer a limited number of CSA Workshares to help engage our community even further in the harvest.
 CSA Workshares are involved in all aspects of the CSA, from working in the Flower Garden to overseeing the CSA tent.
 They are an important part of Land’s Sake, helping us ensure that our CSA shareholders are provided with fresh, local food every week during the growing season.
 In exchange they receive their very own CSA share.
 Our 2016 Workshares are full, please check back in 2017!

-Junior Counselor Program
+Junior Leader Program

 Farm Animal Volunteers